Dirosc7/se_project_aroundtheus/README.md

-1. The project's name - Around the US
+1. Around the US

-2. Description - An interactive page where users can add and remove photos, like photos of other users, and make a few minor adjustments to their own profile.
+2. An interactive page where users can add and remove photos, like photos of other users, and make a few minor adjustments to their own profile.

-3. Description of the technology and techniques used:
+3. :
    Work with designs in a graphics editor called Figma Create responsive websites using Grid Layout
    Use media queries to set parameters for different screen sizes